ilya40umov/KotLink/engineering-guide.md

 * You can run the CI pipeline with `kotlink_ci` (can be run in parallel with the app)

 ### TODOs

+* (Tech Debt) write tests for service layer
+* add validation logic to namespace/alias service (e.g. default namespace should always be present)

 * implement generation of per-user extension secrets
-* add validation logic to namespace/alias service (e.g. default namespace should always be present)
-* implement caching for the `/api/link/suggest` endpoint

 * package the backend as a docker image and write deployment instructions

-* (Tech Debt) write tests for service layer
-* (Tech Debt) address Codacy issues
+* add instructions on security (oauth and extension secrets)